VirajTharindu/Employee-Connect-Mobile-App/README.md

 ## 📥 Clone the Repository

-git clone https://github.com/VirajTharindu/Village-Connect-Mobile-App.git (copy-paste & run in your PowerShell)
+git clone  (copy-paste & run in your PowerShell)

-cd village-officer-app (copy-paste & run in your PowerShell)
+cd your project folder (copy-paste & run in your PowerShell)

 ## 📦 Install Dependencies